thomasXwang/thomasxwang.github.io/content/authors/admin/_index.md

 ## About Me

-I am a third-year CS PhD student in the MLIA team, at Sorbonne Université.
-I am exploring links between dynamical systems and deep learning, under the supervision of <a href="https://pages.isir.upmc.fr/gallinari/">Pr.
+I am a third-year PhD student in Artificial Intelligence at Sorbonne Université, working with the MLIA team within the ISIR (Robotics) laboratory.
+My research lies at the intersection of deep learning and dynamical systems, where I leverage AI models to solve complex parametric PDEs, under the supervision of <a href="https://pages.isir.upmc.fr/gallinari/">Pr.
 Patrick Gallinari</a> and <a href="https://www.isir.upmc.fr/personnel/baskiotis/">Assoc.
 Prof. Nicolas Baskiotis</a>.
+My ultimate goal is to develop AI tools that not only advance theoretical understanding but also have a tangible impact on solving real-world scientific and engineering problems.

+Feel free to reach out to me for collaborations or opportunities in AI and machine learning!